 Sucralose is an artificial sweetener that was shown in one clinical trial to cause insulin dysregulation, as we documented in our OxyShred reviews article.

-Overall, we do not recommend TrimFit due to our concerns about its potential efficacy, and due to the inactive ingredients highlighted above.
+We do not currently recommend TrimFit due to the inactive ingredients highlighted above, which we consider unhealthy.

 Real People Try TrimFit